pazurkota/attack_imminent-game/README.md

 * Clone repository to your git client
 * Run unity hub and click "Open" button.
 * Select repo folder destination.

+#### OR you can just simply play this game: is not avaliable yet :( come back later!

 ## 🎓 License and copyright
 This project is under [Apache License 2.0](LICENSE.md)